dakk/lisk-pool/README.md

 - SECONDSECRET: your second secret or none if disabled
 - NODE: the lisk node where you get forging info
 - NODEPAY: the lisk node used for payments
+- MINPAYOUT: the minimum amount for a payout

 Now edit docs/index.html and customize the webpage.